dojo/docs/developer/design/loader.rst

 When require is provided a single string argument, that argument is interpreted as a module identifier and require returns the current value associated with that module identifier.
-If the given module has not been defined, then the loader throws an exception, giving a message that the module has not been resolved.
+If the given module has not been defined, then the loader throws an exception.

 While there are legitimate uses for this form of require, I recommend you avoid it since it tends to open up a potential program error in your application when the module you think is defined actually is not.

-Let's step back for a moment and thing about the high-level design of the AMD API.
-At its core, the API defines a namespace that may be populated and accessed asynchronously.
-Names (module identifiers) are inserted into the namespace with define, and retrieved from the namespace through the dependency vectors of require and define or the alternate require signature mentioned above.
+To recap, at its core, the AMD API defines a namespace that may be populated and accessed asynchronously.
+Names (module identifiers) are inserted into the namespace with define, and values are retrieved from the namespace through the dependency vectors of require and define or the alternate require signature mentioned above.

 This namespace can be used by application authors to manage the global namespace.
 This idea is sometimes misconstrued: it is wrong to say the loader "doesn't allow global variables."
 The loader has no control over such matters.
 It is up to